bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 60°
-- Light Rain and Breezy
+- Breezy and Overcast
-- 89% humidity
+- 90% humidity
 - 18 mph wind
 - 92% cloud cover
-- 43 AQI 🟩
+- 41 AQI 🟩
-- 0.83 inches of rain in the past 24 hours
+- 1.26 inches of rain in the past 24 hours
-- 1.02 inches of rain expected in the next 48 hours
+- 0.59 inches of rain expected in the next 48 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>